 Alcohol addiction can have many negative consequences for yourself and your environment.
 However, this does not mean that you are always addicted when you consume alcohol for a long time and excessively.

-When do you talk about an alcohol addiction?
+When do you talk about alcohol addiction?

-Although the opinions differ, you could speak of an alcohol addiction if the majority of the symptoms below apply to the person:
+Although the opinions differ, you could speak of alcohol addiction if the majority of the symptoms below apply to the person:

 Loss of social contacts: Loss of social contacts due to misconduct resulting from alcohol consumption is common.
 Someone can become aggressive or depressed from alcohol consumption, as a result of which their friends and family will want to distance themselves from it.
-This does not mean, however, that alcohol abuse is the real cause of the behaviour.
+It does not mean, however, that alcohol abuse is the real cause of the behavior.
 Perhaps alcohol abuse is a consequence of losing social contacts and the feeling of loneliness.

 Reduces functioning: Often arriving at work too late and no longer being able to function optimally due to alcohol abuse.
 It must be ruled out that there is no lack of motivation problems or that the work pressure can be too high.